 Kitchens sell homes.
 If the kitchen in your listing isn’t going to attract the right buyers, you may not need to undertake an extensive renovation.
-Try updating the cabinets; even a new coat of paint may be enough to make the kitchen look refreshed.
+Try updating the cabinets; even a new coat of paint may be enough to spruce up the kitchen.
+Another suggestion is to make the kitchen look refreshed.

 Repaint using a neutral palette.

 Sellers sometimes have difficulty accepting the fact that their home is no longer theirs.
 That wallpaper in the living room may carry fond memories, but if the green background and purple flowers are going to send buyers running out of the house, it’s your job to convince the sellers to remove it and repaint before the first showing.

 Give every room a purpose.

 Your sellers may be comfortable with their fourth bedroom that contains a desk, kid’s toy boxes, weights and a day bed.
 But, when buyers see it, they won’t be able to imagine how they’d use the room.
 Convince your sellers to put things in storage if necessary, but give every room a single purpose.

 Buyers are concerned about a home’s storage space, and sellers need to ensure that they don’t make their home look lacking in that area.
 Sometimes sellers will “declutter” by packing unneeded items into any small space showing in the home’s closets.
 Even a disorganized closet looks like there just isn’t enough storage space.
 Check the closets before the first showing.

 Many older homes have rooms that seem overly dark because mature shrubs are blocking the windows.
 Sellers have spent years nurturing those plants and watching them grow; often they don’t want to part with them.
 You need to point out that buyers won’t know that the plants have been cut back or removed, but they will notice all the natural light in the house.